ezEngine/docs/docs/projects/projects-overview.md

 ![New Scene](media/new-project-scene.jpg)

 If you don't see the [asset browser](../assets/asset-browser.md), make sure to open it.
-You can now [edit your scene (TODO)](../scenes/scene-editing.md).
+You can now [edit your scene](../scenes/scene-editing.md).
 When you need more assets to play with, you need to [import them](../assets/import-assets.md) into your project.
 Once you have something in your scene that could *do something*, you can [test your scene](../editor/run-scene.md).
 A good starting point for that is to simply attach a `Rotor` component to a mesh.
 A fun next step is to let objects fall down using [PhysX (TODO)](../physics/physx-overview.md) (hint: you need a `Dynamic Actor` component and a `Box Shape` component)

 ## Project-wide options